Wrongful Death and Liability Policies

 What Is Wrongful Death?

 A wrongful death action may be filed after a criminal trial.
 To win a criminal conviction, prosecutors must prove that a defendant is guilty beyond a reasonable doubt.
 The requirements are lower in a civil court.
 To win a civil trial, a plaintiff must show that the defendant is liable based on a preponderance of the evidence.
-Thus, a defendant may be found liable in a civil trial even if he or she was exonerated in a criminal trial.
+Thus, a defendant may be found liable in a civil trial even if they were exonerated in a criminal trial.

 Who Can Sue